phineas-pta/comfy-trt-test/README.md

 add node → “advanced” → “loaders” → “load Unet in TensorRT” → replace “model” in normal checkpoint loader when connect to KSampler

-need to get CLIP & VAE from according checkpoint
+need to get CLIP & VAE from appropriate checkpoint, or load separately CLIP & VAE

 ⚠️ this node doesn’t respect any comfy settings about vram/memory

-how to select model type:
-- SD 1.5: select `EPS`
-- SD 2.1: select `V_PREDICTION`, but **if inpaint** or rubbish result image then select `EPS`
-- SDXL base: select `EPS`, but if rubbish result image then select `V_PREDICTION`
-- SDXL refiner: select `EPS`

-⚠️ VRAM not released when node not in use, need restart python session to clear
+⚠️ model auto unload after use, cannot move between RAM - VRAM like normal model

 ## 🗿 frequently seen error messages